-The Royston BMX Club was formed almost 30 years ago to promote the sport of BMX Racing.
+The Royston BMX Club was formed over 30 years ago to promote the sport of BMX Racing.
 Over the years, the Club has attracted members from across the region and is widely recognised as one of the friendliest clubs in the country.

 The club has its own race track situated in Burns Road, Royston, on land owned by the North Herts.
 District Council and is open for public use at all times the club is not using it.